Skip to main content

 Systems Design and Databases

-Successful, robust and user-friendly systems or applications begin with a requirements analysis and detailed design.
-You are introduced to the concepts and techniques of systems analysis and design, enabling you to break down and simplify complex systems and represent them visually using industry-standard approaches such as Unified Modelling Language (UML).
-In industry, the resulting models are used to communicate designs to developers and stakeholders prior to implementation.
+Study the concepts and techniques of analysing and designing systems.
+Then you can break down and simplify complex systems, and represent them visually using industry-standard approaches.
+In industry, these visual models are used to communicate designs to developers and stakeholders before implementation.

-You learn to design and implement fully normalised relational databases as part of an information system.
-Using data modelling techniques you define how the system stores data and interacts with it.
-You implement your design using Structured Query Language (SQL): Data Definition Language for creating tables, and Data Manipulation Language for accessing the data.
+You study other techniques to design and implement relational databases as part of an information system.
+Using data-modelling techniques, you learn to define how the system stores data and interacts with it.

 Year 2 core modules